-The other primary purpose of the final status survey was to (1) determine the radiological conditions of those areas of the site, which, based on results of the earlier ORNL survey and the scoping/ characterization efforts of this survey (see Section 4.2), have not been affected by previous AEC operations; and (2) to compare the levels in those areas with State of Illinois guidelines for unrestricted release.
-Portions of the site addressed by the Final Status Survey included interior structure surfaces other than those in the vicinity of the extrusion press, equipment surfaces, floor pits and penetrations, exterior roofs, and entrances/exits of Buildings 6 and 4.
+The other primary purpose of the survey was to determine the radiological conditions of those areas of the facility, which, based on results of the earlier ORNL survey and the scoping/characterization efforts of this survey (see Section 4.2), are not affected by previous AEC operations, and to compare the levels in those areas with State of Illinois guidelines for unrestricted release.
+Portions of the facility addressed by this category of survey include interior structure surfaces other than those in the vicinity of the extrusion press, equipment surfaces, floor pits and penetrations, exterior roofs, and entrances/exits of Buildings 4 and 6.
 Field survey activities for Final Status Survey efforts consisted of the following:

-- surface gamma scans to identify locations of elevated radiation levels, - surface alpha\ and beta scans to identify potential locations of uranium, - measurements of gamma radiation levels at 1 m above the surface, - measurements of total alpha\ and beta surface activity, - · measurements of removable alpha and beta surface activity, and - sampling of surface dust, soil, and residue.
+- surface gamma scans to identify locations of elevated radiation levels, - surface alpha\ and beta scans to identify potential locations of contamination, - measurements of gamma radiation levels at 1 m above the surface, - measurements of total alpha\ and beta surface activity, - measurements of removable alpha and beta surface activity, and - sampling of surface dust, soil, and residue.